The Five Precepts

 “Do not cut the life force.”

 Committed to non-aggression, I resolve to avoid harming others, to avoid injuring the body or mind of myself and others.
 I resolve conflicts and tensions with an attitude of openness and loving-kindness, acknowledging transgressions and seeking reconciliations.
 I base my dietary choices on compassionate intention.
+Rather than taking the attitude that the ‘ends justify the means,’ I commit to non-violence as the base, the path and fruit of my actions.
 I resolve to relieve the suffering of beings wherever I see it and to make compassionate connections with everything everywhere.

 2. Avoiding taking what has not been given